-The GCSE specification in food preparation and nutrition will equip students with the knowledge, understanding, skills and encouragement they need to cook.
+The GCSE specification in Food Preparation and Nutrition will equip pupils with the knowledge, understanding, skills and encouragement they need to cook.
 It will give them the ability to apply the principles of food science, nutrition and healthy eating.

 Pupils will be able to make informed decisions about a wide range of further learning opportunities and career pathways and develop vital life skills so that they can feed themselves and others affordably and nutritiously.